 Dorji added that the full exploitation of these rich resources would help generate more electricity and improve energy structure, the latter being a clean energy, safe and recycable.

-"It will provide electricity and heat to the Qinghai-Tibet Railway and can be used in tourism as well as in medical care and fish breeding," he said.
+"It will provide electricity and heating to the Railway Qinghai-Tibet and can be used both in tourism and in the health care and breeding fish," he noted.

 Research and development of geothermal energy on the Qinghai-Tibet Plateau date back to 1960 years.